 - Achieving efficiency gains though a unique, integrated AC-to-DC and DC-to-DC connection between the wind turbines, PV arrays, and the electrolyzer stacks.

 The following publications provide more information about renewable electrolysis and the wind-to-hydrogen project.

 - Renewable Electrolysis Integrated Systems Development and Testing.
 Kevin Harrison, Michael Peters, and Christopher Ainscough.
-Excerpt from the Department of Energy's Annual Progress Report.
-(December 2012)
+Excerpt from the Annual Progress Report.
+(December 2013)